 Chest: Deep and moderately narrow.

 The neck is long and well-arched, blending smoothly into the withers.
 Although it usually holds the head high, it should not be perpendicular to the ground nor ewe necked; at the same time it should not be held forward sporting dog style.

 The withers blend smoothly into the topline.
-Some salukis have a dip behind the withers created by muscles; while not as asthetically pleasing it is OK to have.
-A break behind the withers, with the topline running uphill, is also common place but should be faulted.
+Some salukis have a dip behind the withers created by muscles; while not as aesthetically pleasing it is OK to have.
+A break behind the withers, with the topline running uphill, is also commonplace but should be faulted.

 The topline has a slight muscular arch.
-It should never be straight.
+It should never be straight, and never, ever be swayed!
 The arch should not be rigid nor extreme.
 It should hold its shape on the move.

 The underline is equally important.
 The chest should reach to the elbow or almost to the elbow---but not beyond.
 It should extend fairly well back, but not so far as it would interfere with the dog in the contraction phase of the double-suspension gallop.
 The loin is wide as seen from above, well muscled.
 From the side there is a pronounced tuck, which is less apparent in males than females.
 A female without a tuck should be heavily faulted.
 But give consideration to the fact that she may be in a false pregnancy.
 The tuck is important as the loin becomes an extension of the hind legs and is instrumental in propelling the dog forward and then contracting to place the rear feet as far forward as possible.